 I guess you know Instagram Insights quite well, and most probably you are also aware of the fact that the data presented there is quite limited.
 The biggest obstacle is, though, not the type of data but the time frame for which you can analyze your data – it is only the last 90 days.

-How can one analyze their performance in a longer time period?
+How can one analyze their performance over a longer time period?
 How can you know if you are actually improving?
 If you are engaging your audience less or more than in the past months?
 Unless you manually write down data regularly once a month, you simply won’t know.

 There is now also an option to see your Instagram data from Facebook’s Creator Studio.
 There are some pros and cons of using this free solution.
-Firstly, just as Instagram Insights, it is free.
+Firstly, just like Instagram Insights, it is free.
 It enables you also to access your data from a desktop device, which may be important for some users.
 However, for now, in Creator Studio you can analyze data only for the last 7 days.
 Not enough, right?

 Where can I find my historical Instagram data?

-Even though the native Instagram solutions can help only to some extent, there are other tools that can provide you with your historical Instagram data for much longer time periods.
+Even though native Instagram solutions can help only to some extent, there are other tools that can provide you with your historical Instagram data for much longer time periods.
 What we are talking here about are obviously external social media analytical apps.

 Once you connect your profile to Sotrender you’ll automatically get 30 days of historical Instagram data.* From this point on, you can already analyze your performance for the last month.
 Good enough for a start, right?